 I am currently directing Bins, Bombs and Women (exp 2018), a documentary that follows Rabab and her three girlfriends, as they attempt to form a recycling partnership between two neighbourhoods with a history of extreme tension and sectarian violence in Tripoli, Lebanon.
 The teaser was screened in January 2018 at Bertha DocHouse, Curzon in London.
 It is produced with the support of One World Media and Projet Imagine.

-Her work has appeared in The Guardian, VICE, VICE Impact, Broadly, WIRED, The Independent, Refugees Deeply, UN Refugee Agency (UNHCR), International Organisation for Migration (IOM), The Riveter Magazine, Ms. Magazine, Stereoscope Magazine, The Daily Star (Lebanon) among other publications.
+My articles have appeared in The Guardian, VICE, VICE Impact, Broadly, WIRED, The Independent, Refugees Deeply, UN Refugee Agency (UNHCR), International Organisation for Migration (IOM), The Riveter Magazine, Ms. Magazine, Stereoscope Magazine, The Daily Star (Lebanon) among other publications.

-Alice is a Member of the Frontline Freelance Register.
+I'm a Member of the Frontline Freelance Register.

 Available for assignments.
 Don't hesitate to get in touch if you'd like to collaborate!